-The Special Education Director or designee shall notify students' parents/guardians of:
+The Special Education Director, designee, or the Member District shall notify students' parents/guardians of:

 - 1. This policy as well as its availability upon request from the general administration office. - 2.
 How to opt their child out of participation in activities as provided in this policy. - 3.
 The approximate dates during the school year when a survey requesting personal information, as described above, is scheduled or expected to be scheduled. - 4.
 How to request access to any survey or other material described in this policy.